MBDesu/GhidraScripts/README.md

 ### Caveats
 1. Only works on jump tables whose entries are WORDs; this is most of them
-2. Only works on jump tales whose first entries are the table's length; this is most of them
+2. Only works on jump tables whose first entries are the table's length; this is most of them

+#2 is technically untrue; it will work on tables of any length but it may overwrite data outside of the table bounds unless it is already defined.
+If it is, then it's fine, but if you have yet-to-be-disassembled code after your jump table, best to be pretty sure the length of the jump table is the first WORD in it.

-I plan on fixing #1.
+I plan on fixing #1 and looking into what can be done about #2.
+Perhaps some heuristics.